Designing a Safer Way to Use Debit

 THEIR JOURNEY

-I created a journey that shows what everyday spending looks like for someone who relies on debit.
 Most of the time, it feels normal.
 They use their card for gas, food, coffee, and small purchases without thinking twice.

-Nothing looks wrong, and they assume the transaction is over.
-But this is when risk quietly begins.
+But this is when risk begins.

-The hardest part isn’t just losing money.
-It’s losing control.
+The biggest loss isn’t just money.

 WHERE IT BREAKS